Zainab Chironde, 32, says working at a rescue centre that hosts teenagers who are welcoming motherhood with fear and depression

 “It is ironic that I leave my child to take care of other children, but I am not complaining,” she says.

 She recounts instances when she has reconsidered her options.

 “On my first day of work at midnight, I had to take care of a day-old baby who had been dumped by the mother.
 I have to admit it was not easy,” she says.

 The home brings together abandoned children, pregnant teens and children who have faced abuse.
 While taking care of them, Chironde says her motherly emotions are always poked, and she thinks of her daughter and the silent prayers she makes that she will forever remain safe.

 “I always find a place to cry when it is too much.
-Rebuilding these children who have gone through so much at such a tender age is heart breaking.
-It makes you want to hug your own child and not let go,” she says.
+Rebuilding these children who have gone through so much at such a tender age is

 She cherishes the moments they finally trust her and start opening up to her.